wlydlut/UHDDIP/README.md

-# UHDDIP: Ultra-High-Deﬁnition Restoration: New Benchmarks and A Dual Interaction Prior-Driven Solution
+# UHDDIP: Ultra-High-Deﬁnition Image Restoration: New Benchmarks and A Dual Interaction Prior-Driven Solution

 ## Our proposed UHD-Snow dataset and UHD-Rain dataset
 ![Example](Figs/mask.png)